This is a slightly detailed list describing the main algorithms you can find in Essentia as well as a small description.

 DynamicComplexity: returns whether a song has a high dynamic range.

 FadeDetection: detects fade-ins/fade-outs in a song.

 SBic: segments a song using the Bayesian Information Criterion.

 PCA: does the Principal Component Analysis of the given list of arrays.

 GaiaTransform: applies the given Gaia transformation to a Pool.
 This is mostly used for classifiers which have been trained with Gaia.
-At the moment, the following classifiers have trained models available in Essentia:

 - musical genre (4 different databases)

 - moods: happy, sad, aggressive, relaxed, acoustic, electronic, party